-New cannabis dispensaries are subject to statewide zoning standards established in Alcoholic Beverages and Cannabis Article § 36-410(b).
+New cannabis dispensaries are subject to statewide zoning standards established in Alcoholic Beverages and Cannabis Article § 36-410(b), Annotated Code of Maryland.
 The table below identifies each statewide zoning standard and the corresponding local authority for each.
 A political subdivision may adopt an ordinance to alter the standard for their jurisdiction within the parameters listed below.
 The distance requirements below do not apply to cannabis businesses that were properly zoned and operating prior to July 1, 2023.